Neural Radiance Fields for the Real World: A Survey: Tools And Datasets

-A typical dataset is the synthetic dataset from the original \gls{nerf} paper~\cite{Mildenhall2020NeRF}, NeRF Synthetic.
+\definecolor{outdoors}{HTML}{c77dff} \definecolor{Object}{HTML}{D85531} \definecolor{Indoors}{HTML}{197BBD} \definecolor{Static}{HTML}{3BB273} \definecolor{Dynamic}{HTML}{424B54} \paragraph{Novel View Synthesis.} A typical dataset is the synthetic dataset from the original \gls{nerf} paper~\cite{Mildenhall2020NeRF}, NeRF Synthetic.
 It consists of eight $360^\circ$ object-centric scenes covering different levels of geometric complexities (e.g., reflection, occlusion, and thin details) and offers accurate camera poses and a predefined train-test split.
 Another popular choice is LLFF~\cite{mildenhall2019llff}, a real-world dataset containing $24$ forward-facing scenes.
 Common categories include $8$ representative scenes: Room, Fern, Leaves, Fortress, Orchids, Flower, T-Rex, and Horns.
 The standard protocol holds out one view out of every eight for testing, while the remaining views are used for training.

 Several real-world datasets highlight challenges from unbounded indoor and outdoor environments.
 For example, MipNeRF 360~\cite{Barron2022MipNeRF360} provides $360^\circ$ scene captures with rich high-frequency details, and ETH3D~\cite{schops2017eth3d_multi} offers high-resolution images for large scenes but with sparse spatial coverage.
 TanksAndTemples~\cite{Knapitsch2017tnt} captures large indoor and outdoor scenes that inevitably contain minor moving objects and variations in exposure.
 Phototourism~\cite{jin2021phototourism} is used to evaluate performance under complex in-the-wild conditions, covering variations in lighting and the presence of transient objects over time.